mendel5/alternative-front-ends/README.md

 - [Authenticator Pro](https://github.com/jamie-mh/AuthenticatorPro): Two-Factor Authentication (2FA) client for Android + Wear OS

+### Google Maps

+- [OpenStreetMap](https://www.openstreetmap.org/): built by a community of mappers that contribute and maintain data about roads, trails, cafés, railway stations, and much more, all over the world.

+- [StreetComplete](https://github.com/streetcomplete/StreetComplete): Easy to use OpenStreetMap editor for Android.

+- [OsmAnd](https://github.com/osmandapp/OsmAnd): A map and navigation application with access to the free, worldwide, and high-quality OpenStreetMap (OSM) database.

 ### Gmail

 - [Thunderbird](https://www.thunderbird.net/en-US/): A free open-source cross-platform email client.